xibosignage/xibo-manual/source/en/advanced_extending.md

     public function testView()
     {
         // Call to render the template
+        // This assumes that "twig-template-name-without-extension.twig" exists
+        // in the active theme (i.e. in the view path of the active theme).
         $this->getState()->template = 'twig-template-name-without-extension';
         $this->getState()->setData([]); /* Data array to provide to the template */ }